-- 5. If you haven't yet activated the community you want to add the external user to, deselect Generate new password and notify user immediately so that users don't receive a password before the community is activated. - If you opt to notify the user immediately but the user is not a member of any active community, Salesforce doesn't send the email.
+- 5. If you haven't activated the community to add the external user to, deselect Generate new password and notify user immediately so that users don't receive a password before the community is activated. - If you opt to notify the user immediately but the user is not a member of any active community, Salesforce doesn't send the email. - You can send a welcome email with the login information by selecting the Send welcome email option when you activate a community.

-- You can send a welcome email with the login information by selecting the Send welcome email option when you activate a community. - If you don't send a welcome email when you activate the community, you must manually send this information to the user.
+• If you don't send a welcome email when you activate the community, you must manually send this information to the user.

 - Customer or partner users can't directly log in to Salesforce; they must use a community to access your Salesforce data.
 To add a customer or partner user to a community, add their user profiles to a community. - Customer Users don't see the Notes & Attachments related list on accounts or contacts. - Community Users can't own community-enabled accounts. - Creating an external user with a Customer Community Plus license is similar to creating a partner user.
-On the contact record, select Manage External User, then Enable Partner User.
-Also, when editing the user record, select the Partner Community User profile or a profile cloned from it. - To troubleshoot issues or ensure that the community is configured appropriately, on the contact detail page, click Manage External User and choose Log in As Partner User or Log in as Customer User.
-You must have Edit permission on Accounts to log in as a Partner User or Customer User.
-A new browser window opens and you are logged in to the community on behalf of the external user. - When you log in as an external user, you see the behavior that the external user sees.
-For instance, external users only see the community drop-down menu if they have access to more than one active community.
-Also, if an external user who is only a member of one active community is given the URL for a community in preview, the user doesn't see the drop-down menu when in the preview community. - As a security measure, when administrators are logged in as another user, they can't authorize OAuth data access for that user.
-For example, admins can't authorize OAuth access to user accounts, including single sign-on to third-party applications. - External users can't be deleted.
+On the contact record, click Manage External User, and select Enable Partner User.
+Also, when editing the user record, select the Partner Community User profile or a profile cloned from it. - To troubleshoot issues or ensure that the community is configured appropriately, on the contact detail page, click Manage External User, and select Log in As Partner User or Log in as Customer User.
+Unless you have a higher role than the partner or customer user that you are logging in as, you must have Edit permission on Accounts to log in as a partner or customer user.
+A new browser window opens, and you are logged in to the community on behalf of the external user. - When you log in as an external user, you see the behavior that the external user sees.
+For instance, external users see only the community dropdown menu if they have access to more than one active community.
+If external users have access to only one active community and they view another community in preview, the users don't see the dropdown menu in the preview community. - When logged in as another user, an admin or support user can't authorize OAuth data access for the user.
+For example, if an admin logs in as another user, the admin can't authorize OAuth access for third-party applications to user accounts.
+This restriction includes single sign-on. - Note: When two-factor authentication is enabled for a community, admins can't use the login as feature to access the community.
+See Set Two-Factor Authentication Login Requirements and Custom Policies for Single Sign-On, Social Sign-On, and Communities. - External users can't be deleted.
 If you no longer want an external user to have access to a community, deactivate the user.